 What Is Colostrum?
 A New Mom's Comprehensive Guide

 If you’re like many moms-to-be, when you think about breastfeeding your newborn, you envision your breast milk as the hearty, plentiful, whitish elixir that comes in with a flourish a few days after giving birth and lovingly nourishes your baby in the weeks, months, and—ideally—years after he or she is born.
-Chock-full of vitamins, minerals, enzymes, antibodies, beneficial bacteria, and much, much more, breast milk is truly nature’s perfect food for a baby’s growing mind, body, and immune system.
+Chock-full of vitamins1, minerals, enzymes, antibodies, beneficial bacteria, and much, much more, breast milk is truly nature’s perfect food for a baby’s growing mind, body, and immune system.

 But breast milk is far from static—one of the most amazing properties of this maternal masterpiece is that it’s incredibly dynamic, and it changes based on your baby’s unique developmental and immunological needs.
-For example, did you know that during breastfeeding, your body makes sure to orchestrate a rapid increase in immune-boosting white blood cells in your breast milk when your baby is sick, to help prevent and combat illness and infection?
+For example, did you know that during breastfeeding, your body makes sure to orchestrate a rapid increase in immune-boosting white blood cells2 in your breast milk when your baby is sick, to help prevent and combat illness and infection?
 A mother starts making antibodies just 20 minutes after inhaling or ingesting a virus (like when being sneezed on)!
 It’s all true, and this remarkable malleability starts way sooner than you may think.

 You see, during the first few weeks of your baby’s life, the composition of your breast milk fluctuates from hour to hour and day to day, and it all begins with one short but mighty stage that may just be the unsung hero of all the lactation phases—colostrum.